In this article:

 All users with Cloud Application Manager organization administrator access.

-- The user should be at the organization level scope to access the Settings option in the left side menu.
+The user should be at the organization level scope to access the Settings option on the left side menu.
+Accessing that option is also possible through the pencil button of an organization element in the Context Switcher.

-In the admin console settings, Details shows a list of items which describe the organization, as the icon, name, domain, account type, account status, etc. This items are not editable.
+In the admin console settings, Details section shows a list of items which describe the organization such as its icon, name, address, domain, account type, account status, billing settings, etc. These items are not editable (except the icon).

 To see more info about the options in this section you can refer to these pages: